timotrob/PathLoss.jl/README.md

 ### Frequency Range

-It is necessary to set ``checkFreqRange=false``  to used the model outside of the frequency range specified in the model's paper.
+It is necessary to set ``checkFreqRange=false``  to use the model outside of the frequency range specified in the model's paper.
-For example, the Okumura-Hata is specified to work in the range 500Mhz - 1500Mhz, but, in the example below, the Okumura-Hata is used for ``f = 1800 Mhz``:
+For example, the Okumura-Hata is specified to work in the range 500Mhz - 1500Mhz, nevertheless, in the example below, the Okumura-Hata is used for ``f = 1800 Mhz``:

 ```julia